RemRemEgg/mitsuko/language-reference/Utilities.md

 *JSON{parse gold bold :: "You scored  @s:&score  points!"}
 ```

 Section breaks (§) can be used to apply formatting where Minecraft allows it.
-However, Quick JSON does not like dealing
-with them, and is prone to throwing errors when they are used.
 Section breaks can be inserted with the `*{SB}`
 retrieval.
 Nesting Quick JSON Objects is experimental, the Lexer can get pretty angry.
 If you really need to use quick
 JSON and the lexer won't let you, See [Danger Zone: @NOLEX](Danger%20Zone.md#nolex).